scheinerman/InvitationToDynamicalSystems/README.md

 ## Purchase the paperback version

-The book is currently published in paperback by [Dover](http://store.doverpublications.com/0486485943.html) and is available for purchaase on [Amazon](http://www.amazon.com/Invitation-Dynamical-Systems-Dover-Mathematics/dp/0486485943/ref=sr_1_7?ie=UTF8&qid=1328557406&sr=8-7).
+The book is currently published in paperback by [Dover](http://store.doverpublications.com/0486485943.html) and is available for purchase on [Amazon](http://www.amazon.com/Invitation-Dynamical-Systems-Dover-Mathematics/dp/0486485943/ref=sr_1_7?ie=UTF8&qid=1328557406&sr=8-7).

 ## Postcardware download